raxoft/form_input/README.md

 ```

 Like the `ft` method, it provides three syntax alternatives for getting the desired translation.
-It's worth mentioning that the `()` syntax automatically appends the parameter itself as the last arguments,
+It's worth mentioning that the `()` syntax automatically appends the parameter itself as the last argument,
 making it available for the [Inflection Filter](#inflection-filter), which will be discussed later.

 The `pt` method is typically used in parameter callbacks and